constellation-daq/constellation/python/constellation/satellites/ectstage/README.md

 ## Initialization Parameters

-To initialize `SatelliteECTstage`, two parameters are required.
+To initialize `SatelliteECTstage`, one parameter is required.

 | Parameter       | Description                                                                                                        | Type      |
 |-----------------|--------------------------------------------------------------------------------------------------------------------|-----------|